-2023 Connecticut Cup baseball tournament
+2023 Connecticut Cup baseball tournament - The Collinsville Press

 At Fussenich Park, Torrington

-Game 3: Winner game 1 vs. winner game 2
+Game 3: Connecticut Twilight League vs. winner game 2

 Game 4: Loser game 1 vs. loser game 2, (elimination game)